ddmitov/elephant-harness/README.md

 * ``fs``

 ## External Dependency
-The only external dependency of elephant-harness is a PHP interpreter on PATH or any other PHP interpreter identified by its full pathname. elephant-harness npm package test will fail if no ``php`` binary is available on PATH. demo application will fail if no ``php-cgi`` binary is available on PATH.
+The only external dependency of elephant-harness is a PHP interpreter on PATH or any other PHP interpreter identified by its full pathname. elephant-harness npm package test will fail if no ``php`` binary is available on PATH.
+[Electron](http://electron.atom.io/) and [NW.js](http://nwjs.io/) demo application will fail if no ``php-cgi`` binary is available on PATH.

 ## API